curtisme/misc-html-JavaScript/README.md

 # misc-html-JavaScript
-a bunch of miscellaneous things I've made with JavaScript and HTML
+Not a single project, but a bunch of misc things I've played around with over time.
+Each file should contain a brief description in its comments